How much to charge for junk removal

 - Type of junk.

-Charging by the truckload is the most popular pricing method, but charging by weight is also a common option.
+Our research indicates that charging by the truckload is the most popular pricing method, but charging by weight is also a common option.

 If you do choose to charge per truckload, it is important to establish a minimum load for your business to ensure that every job is worthwhile.
 Depending on the size of the truck, most junk removal companies set this minimum of 60 cubic feet.

-The national average for junk hauling services is $234 per load.
+Our findings show that the national average for junk hauling services is $234 per load.

 Let’s take a look at other factors that will influence the way you price your junk removal services.